exporl/apex-documentation/development/android-build-and-install-instructions.md

 Other than the requirements found in compiling_instructions you will need the
 following:

-##### Qt 5.6 for android
+##### Qt 5.6 for Android

-Because Qt 5.7 for android requires C++11 support, and the ndk used does not support C++11, Qt 5.6 is required.
+Because Qt 5.7 for Android requires C++11 support, and the ndk used does not support C++11, Qt 5.6 is required.
 Ndk r9b is used, newer versions can't build some of the libraries required.

 ##### Java 32bit

-Qt for android needs a 32bit java jdk.
+Qt for Android needs a 32bit java jdk.
 The script retrieves the location from updata-java-alternatives.
 If no i386 installation is found, no apk can be built and installed, but APEX will build.